ualib/agda-algebras/quotients.rst

 The idea is that for each ``a:α``, the function ``quot.lift f h`` maps each ``quot.mk R a`` (the ``R``-class containing ``a``) to ``f a``, where ``h`` shows that this function is well defined.

-In fact, this computation principle is declared as a reduction rule, as the proof of the theorem at the end of this code block makes clear.
+In fact, this computation principle is declared as a reduction rule, as the proof of the ``lift_comp_principle`` below makes clear.

 ::